Striking Sacramento City Unified Teachers Enter District Headquarters In Show of Solidarity, Still No Agreement Reached

 SACRAMENTO (CBS13) — Teachers who are now one week into a strike in the Sacramento City Unified School District marched inside the district headquarters Wednesday in a show of solidarity.
 The message did not end with an agreement.

-Thursday will mark day seven with no school for 40,000 students in the school district.READ MORE: Report Finds California Has Fifth-Most Polluted Water In U.S.
+Thursday marks day seven with no school for 40,000 students in the school district.READ MORE: California Lawmakers Extend Eviction Ban For Some Renters

 More than a hundred teachers huddled together inside the Serna Center even after they did not get the offer they wanted from district leaders Wednesday night.